thekalipo/Vehicle-Flow-Computation/README.md

 Since we already obtained the distance of the vehicles, we need to compute the time, which is obtained by using the frames per second (fps) of the video.
 For each vehicle at a specific instant we obtain the diference of frames between the current one and the frame used to calculate the distance and divide it by the fps of the video.

+The average speed is also calculated using the time the vehicle puts to go from one marker to another.

 Finally the speed is multiplied by 3.6 on order to get km/h.

 ----